ssbc/ssb-threads/readme.md

 * `opts.whitelist`: optional array of strings.
 Dictates which messages **types** to allow as root messages, while forbidding other types.
 * `opts.blacklist`: optional array of strings.
 Dictates which messages **types** to forbid as root messages, while allowing other types.

+### `sbot.threads.publicUpdates(opts)`

+Returns a ("live") pull stream that emits a message key (strings) for every new message that passes the (optional) whitelist or blacklist.

+* `opts.whitelist`: optional array of strings.
+Dictates which messages **types** to allow as root messages, while forbidding other types.
+* `opts.blacklist`: optional array of strings.
+Dictates which messages **types** to forbid as root messages, while allowing other types.

 ### `sbot.threads.profile(opts)`

 Returns a pull stream that emits thread objects of public messages initiated by a certain profile `id`.